conveniencepro/feedback/README.md

 - ## Issue Templates

+## Issue Templates

-- We provide templates to help you submit clear and actionable feedback:
+ We provide templates to help you submit clear and actionable feedback:
 - **Bug Report**: Report issues you've encountered
   - **Feature Request**: Suggest new features or improvements